pflanze/functional-perl/htmlgen/README.md

 the functional-perl website.

-Note that the first time you run it, it will test everything that is quoted and looks like a namespace on metacpan to see whether it's a module, which takes time and can fail with network or server errors;
+Note that the first time you run it, it will test everything that is quoted and looks like a namespace on metacpan.org to see whether it's a module, which takes time and can fail with network or server errors;
 the results are cached, thus subsequent runs will be fast.

 ## Formatting